 What is the meaning of Judith in the Bible?

 Judith is the beautiful, wealthy, and pious widow presented in the Old Testament.
-With wisdom and intelligence, she warns the assembly of the people not to test God as a man and declares: I want to do a deed that will be remembered by the children of your tribe from generation to generation.
-But first, he beseeches God to give him strength: For Your strength is not in numbers, nor is Your might in the strength of horses, but You are the God of the humble, the help of the lowly, the support of the weak, the refuge of the forsaken, the deliverer of the hopeless.
+With wisdom and intelligence, she warns the assembly of the people not to test God as a man and declares: I want to do a deed that the children will remember of your tribe from generation to generation.
+But first, he prays to God to give him strength: For Your power is not in numbers, nor is Your might in the strength of horses, but You are the God of the humble, the help of the lowly, the support of the weak, the refuge of the forsaken, the deliverer of the hopeless.

-The meaning of Judith in the Bible has the meaning of a woman from Judea, but also the broader meaning of a holy woman from the holy land, the idea being, according to biblical texts, the land of God, the chosen land.
+The meaning of Judith in the Bible is the importance of a woman from Judea and the broader sense of a holy woman from the sacred land, the idea being, according to biblical texts, the land of God, the chosen ground.
 Her name means Jewess.
 Incidentally, the term Judean comes from the tribe of Judah, in Hebrew Yehudah, which is usually explained as short for Yehud-el, God be glorified.

 What did Judith do in the Bible?

-Holofernes, bewitched by the beauty of his visitor, throws a party to which he invites Judith, with the idea of getting her into bed.
+Holofernes, bewitched by the beauty of his visitor, throws a party to which he invites Judith with the idea of getting her into bed.
 India accepts the two-party with lots of wine.
-Near midnight, the servants discreetly retire leaving the general alone with the woman he desires.
-Badly groggy from drinking, Holofrene lies down on the bed and falls asleep soundly.
+Near midnight, the servants discreetly retire, leaving the general alone with the woman he desires.
+Badly groggy from drinking, Holofrene falls asleep soundly on the bed.
 She takes his sword and cuts off his head, which she stuffs into the chest of goods.

 Judith in the Bible is credited with saving her people by cutting off Holofern’s head.
 She comes up with a plan to save her people from defeat.
-After praying for a whole day, she puts on her most elegant clothes and makes herself so beautiful that she is sure no man will be able to resist her.
+After praying for a whole day, she puts on her most elegant clothes and makes herself so beautiful that she is sure no man will resist her.
 Then she asks her maid to take a basket of goods and jugs of wine and oil, and with it, she leaves the city and heads for the Assyrian army.
-When the two women encounter the first patrol of enemies, Judith asks to be taken before Holofernes to reveal a method by which she can conquer Bethulia without her army suffering any losses.
+When the two women encounter the first patrol of enemies, Judith asks to be taken before Holofernes to reveal how she can conquer Bethulia without her army suffering any losses.

 Key Verse related to Judith

 “When Judith had finished her prayer to the God of Israel, she stood up, called her slave woman, and went down into the house as she always did on Sabbaths and festival days.
-She took off the sackcloth and her widow’s clothes took a bath and put on rich perfumes.
+She took off the sackcloth and her widow’s clothes, bathed and put on rich perfumes.
 And she also brushed her hair, tied a ribbon around it, and dressed in the fine clothes she used to wear on joyful occasions when her husband Manasseh was still alive.
-She put on sandals and all her finest jewelry: rings and earrings, and bracelets on her wrists and ankles.
+She put on sandals and all her finest jewelry: rings, earrings, and bracelets on her wrists and ankles.
 And she made herself so beautiful that she was sure to attract the attention of any man who saw her. “

 The Book of Judith summary

-Holofernes decides to surround the city where Judith lived and cut off the water supply to its inhabitants.
-For thirty-four days the inhabitants of Bethulia held out without water, but after that, they demanded that their rulers hand the city over to Holofernes.
-The rulers asked the inhabitants to hold out for five more days, and if God did not help them in some way during that time, they would surrender the city.
+Holofernes decides to surround the city where Judith lives and cut off the water supply to its inhabitants.
+For thirty-four days, the inhabitants of Bethulia held out without water, but after that, they demanded that their rulers hand the city over to Holofernes.
+The rulers asked the inhabitants to hold out for five more days; if God did not help them somehow during that time, they would surrender the city.

-The summary of Judith’s story is: A beautiful but widowed woman is going through a war with her people.
+The summary of Judith’s story is as follows: A beautiful but widowed woman is going through a war with her people.
 And she uses her wits and physical charms to attract the military leader of the opposing tribe.
 Judith returns to Bethulia with Holofern’s head in a little boot.
 The city is saved.
-She is treated as a hero, but until her death, at the age of 105 she does not give up her independence, even though many have asked her to marry.
+She is treated as a hero, but until her death, at age 105, she does not give up her independence, even though many have asked her to marry.
 What’s more, she frees her maid from bondage.

 In the book of Judith, the moment when she asks Holofernes for permission to leave his camp at midnight so that she can pray in silence is shown.
-She receives the requested leave and Judith takes her maid and, with her bag of goods with them, leaves to pray.
-She repeats the request for three nights in a row so that all the soldiers at the posts become accustomed to the two women’s nightly departures, carrying their full pouch behind them.
+She receives the requested leave, and Judith takes her maid and, with her bag of goods with them, leaves to pray.
+She repeats the request for three nights so that all the soldiers at the posts become accustomed to the two women’s nightly departures, carrying their full pouch behind them.

 Is the Book of Judith Apocrypha?

-Apocryphal books are writings that contain things that are hidden, secret, misunderstood, or come from unknown authors who for some reason wanted to remain anonymous.
-Such books circulated in ancient times among pagans and Jews, Christians and heretics alike.
+Apocryphal books are writings that contain things that are hidden, secret, misunderstood, or come from unknown authors who, for some reason, wanted to remain anonymous—such books circulated in ancient times among pagans and Jews, Christians, and heretics.

 Even the Jews composed such writings, which they attributed to biblical patriarchs, prophets, or other prominent personalities.
 They deal with secret teachings or particular revelations.
-These writings were spread by some pious Jews.
-Gradually, however, the custom degenerated and such writings began to be written for sectarian and fraudulent purposes.
-Eventually, the Apocrypha began to claim the sacred and inspired character.
+Some pious Jews spread these writings.
+Gradually, however, the custom degenerated, and such reports began to be written for sectarian and fraudulent purposes.
+Eventually, the Apocrypha started to claim the sacred and inspired character.

 Why is the Book of Judith not in the Bible?

 Unfortunately, the Book of Judith is not in the Bible because heresies and rabbis have removed it.
 After all, it focuses on seduction and physical beauty, which the Bible does not promote.
-As in the book of Esther or Tobit, there is the main character here too: namely Judith.
+As in the book of Esther or Tobit, the main character is also Judith.
 The book was written in the second half of the second century BC, in Palestine, by a Jew whose name is unknown.
 And through this book, the author wants to highlight God’s care for his people even when they are in distress.